cubiclesoft/createprocess-windows/README.md

 * Command-line action!
 * Verbose mode tells you exactly how CreateProcess() will be called.
 No more guessing!
+* Can redirect stdin, stdout, and stderr to TCP/IP sockets.
+Avoid blocking on anonymous pipes or storing output in files!
-* Pre-built binaries against Visual Studio (statically linked runtime, minimal file size of ~75K).
+* Pre-built binaries against Visual Studio (statically linked runtime, minimal file size of ~100K).
 * Unicode support.
-* Offers almost everything CreateProcess() offers plus a couple extra niceties (e.g. output the process ID to a file).
+* Offers almost everything CreateProcess() offers plus a couple of nice extras (e.g. output the process ID to a file).
 * Has a liberal open source license.
 MIT or LGPL, your choice.
 * Sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.